hypergeek-dev/The-Woke-Implementation-Association/README.md

 ### Further Testing
-On deployment all features and elements tested and functional according to intended outcome
+On deployment all features and elements tested and functional according to intended outcome.